top of page

 Timeframes vary by complexity, number of stakeholders, and urgency.
 Some out-of-court resolutions may be achieved in a few months; more complex, multi-party negotiations often require longer.
 Early engagement typically increases the range of viable options.

-Elliott Wright & Anderson LLC (together with Creditor Advocates USA) is a boutique financial consulting firm dedicated to helping companies navigate complex financial distress and restructuring situations.
+Elliott Wright & Anderson LLC, or EWA (together with Creditor Advocates USA) is a boutique financial consulting firm dedicated to helping companies navigate complex financial distress and restructuring situations.

 We specialize in: